rap-lab-org/public_LSRP/README.md

    ```sh
    ./lsrp ../demo/warehouse-10-20-10-2-1.map ../demo/warehouse-10-20-10-2-1-random-1.scen ../demo/duration.txt 30 swap
    ```
+**Note**: A pseudo random generator is used in the algorithm on the `main` branch.
+If you prefer a deterministic solver, please checkout the `feature/no-rng` branch.

 #### Command Line Arguments
 - `<map_path>`: The path to the map file.